-Understand the diabetes challenge and how health professionals can work with people with diabetes to prevent blindness.
+Understand how health systems can respond to the diabetes challenge by working with people with diabetes to prevent blindness

 This course is designed for ophthalmologists, ophthalmic nurses, clinical ophthalmic officers, diabetes nurses, diabetic eye disease screeners and graders, public health specialists, eye health programme managers and planners, diabetologists, general practitioners and all health care personnel involved in supporting people with diabetes.